optriment/web3-employment/README.md

 ## Key Features

-- **Group Management:** Create and manage multiple groups of people, each with their own display name, wallet address, default amount value, contacts, and comments.
+**Group Management:** Create and manage multiple groups of people, each with their own display name, wallet address, default amount value, contacts, and comments.
 Keep your payment activities organized and easily accessible.

-- **Blockchain Payments:** OptriTool leverages the Tron blockchain to process payments, ensuring secure and efficient transactions.
+**Blockchain Payments:** OptriTool leverages the Tron blockchain to process payments, ensuring secure and efficient transactions.
 Users are required to have a TronLink wallet and pay gas fees to complete their payments.

-- **Archiving Capability:** Seamlessly archive or unarchive both companies and individuals, allowing for flexible management of payment recipients.
+**Registration Options:** OptriTool supports registration through Email Magic Link, GitHub, and Google.
+In the future, we plan to expand registration options to include LinkedIn, Twitter, and Facebook, providing even more convenience and accessibility for our users.

-- **Data Storage:** OptriTool securely stores all payment-related data on the backend, keeping it readily available for future reference and analysis.
+**Data Storage:** OptriTool securely stores all payment-related data on the backend, keeping it readily available for future reference and analysis.

+**Archiving Capability:** Seamlessly archive or unarchive both companies and individuals, allowing for flexible management of payment recipients.

-- **User-Friendly Interface:** OptriTool boasts an intuitive and easy-to-use interface, making it effortless for users to navigate through the platform and perform payment tasks.
+**User-Friendly Interface:** OptriTool boasts an intuitive and easy-to-use interface, making it effortless for users to navigate through the platform and perform payment tasks.
+It is designed to be responsive and works seamlessly on both desktop and mobile devices.

+Please note that the availability of features and the user interface may vary slightly depending on the device used, but OptriTool is designed to deliver a seamless experience across both desktop and mobile platforms.

-## Future Enhancements
+## Installation

-In upcoming releases, OptriTool plans to introduce registration mechanisms via popular social media accounts such as GitHub, Google, Discord, Twitter, and LinkedIn.
-Additionally, the platform will evolve into a Software-as-a-Service (SaaS) model, providing users with increased accessibility and convenience.
-Stay tuned for these exciting updates!
+OptriTool is available as a web-based platform accessible to users worldwide.
+Simply visit our website to start using OptriTool and take advantage of its powerful features.

+However, we understand that some users may prefer to store data locally and have greater control over their installation.
+If you wish to install OptriTool on your own server (Linux), laptop, or PC, our team is here to assist you throughout the process.

-## Installation and Compatibility
+## Compatibility

-OptriTool is currently available as a local installation for macOS and Linux users.
-Simply download and set up the tool on your laptop or PC to begin utilizing its features.
-Keep in mind that the current version is a test release and does not require registration.
+OptriTool can be accessed through our website and is compatible with both desktop and mobile devices.
+However, it's important to note that payments can only be made using the desktop version of OptriTool.

+To process payments, users are required to have a TronLink wallet installed and connected to the platform.
+Rest assured that other features of the platform can be utilized without the need for an installed wallet.

 ## Pricing